 A fencing age group must not exceed 36 athletes.
-In case of more than 36 agegrouped participants the local organising committee (LOC) can split Masters Pentathletes and Tetrathletes, men/women and age groups.
+In case of more than 36 age-grouped participants the local organising committee (LOC) can split Masters Pentathletes and Tetrathletes, men/women and age groups.

-The Relay competition must be arranged in teams of two participants from the same nation, the Mixed Relay competition must be arranged in mixed teams of two participants (1 man/1 woman) from the same nation according to Rule 1.5.3.
+The Relay competition must be arranged in teams of two participants from the same nation, the Mixed Relay competition must be arranged in mixed teams of two participants (1 man/1 woman) from the same nation according to Art 6.4.3.

-1.3.9 For Team participation art.
-1.5.2 applies
+For Team participation Art.
+6.4.2 applies.

-1.4 THE EVENTS
+6.3 THE EVENTS

-1.4.1 In Swimming the distance is 100m freestyle for age groups 30+,40+ and 50+ while is 50m for athletes aged 60+ and 70+.
+In Swimming the distance is 100m freestyle for age groups 30+,40+ and 50+ while is 50m for athletes aged 60+ and 70+.